 Let’s see what that involves:

-- Organising your income/take over the admin burden – imagine the administrative burden of being self-employed, looking after invoicing, chasing non-paying clients, claiming expenses etc. – all that is taken care of when you are working through an umbrella company.
+- Organising your income/taking over the admin burden – imagine the administrative burden of being self-employed, looking after invoicing, chasing non-paying clients, claiming expenses etc. – all that is taken care of when you are working through an umbrella company.